pharshithashetty/AutoExpert/README.md

 🔑 dotenv: Manages environment variables securely, helping to keep sensitive credentials safe and facilitating easy configuration across environments.

+❄️ Snowflake: Cloud data platform used to log and store user queries and AI responses for analytics and reporting.

 ⚙️ Backend Architecture
 The backend integrates Google Generative AI via the LangChain framework, which structures and manages the AI prompt interactions.
 When a user submits vehicle information and symptoms through the Streamlit interface, this input is sent to the AI model, which then: